How Minnesota is Growing Their Own Teachers

 Minnesota’s GYO efforts offer a lens for examining how the strategy can be used to recruit, prepare and retain a more racially and linguistically diverse teacher workforce.
 President Biden’s budget proposal allocated $91 million in new funding for GYO and teacher residencies.
 But any funding should be designed to support high-quality GYO programs that promote partnerships between school districts and educator preparation programs, recruit linguistically and racially diverse individuals from the community and provide them with structured pathways to obtaining teacher licensure, targeted academic advising, financial assistance, and paid work experience under the guidance of an experienced teacher.

-Amaya Garcia is Deputy Director, PreK-12 at New America.
+Amaya Garcia is deputy director, PreK-12 at New America and Joseph Hood is a consultant at New America.